sharrison19/SeasTheDay/README.md

 * Pressure
 * Cloud Cover

-The second report is specifically for our tides data.
-This report will let you know the tide type(High or Low), tide time and tide height.
+The second report is specifically for the tides data.
+This report will inform the user of the tide type(High or Low), tide time and tide height.

 ## Technology